 Uxmal is the first maya city I’ve discovered in Yucatan, it takes at least 2 hours to visit it, and much more if you take a guide.
 It’s really gorgeous and impressive!
 Kabah is smaller but famous for some 300 masks dedicated to Chac, the rain god.
 It’s also very well preserved, you can cross the road to go to the west part, you will only distingish the ruins on the left of the way, and you will find a mysterious door which seems to be the start of an old autoroute of procession.

-Here are the five sites you can visit in one day (running):
+Here are the five sites you can visit in one day (if you take the bus you’ll be running, easier by car):

 The best way to visit this amazing region is to rent a car and enjoy the visit by yourself.